Honda in Formula One: Sale and formation of Brawn GP

 Honda suddenly exited the sport at the end of the 2008 season, unwilling to continue the Brackley-based team's $300 million budget and staff of 700 during the 2008 financial crisis.
 The team continued to work on the Honda RA109 for the 2009 season while Honda attempted to sell the racing team.
 A number of potential owners were linked to the team, including Prodrive boss David Richards, Mexican businessman Carlos Slim, and the Virgin Group.

 The team was eventually saved by a management buy-out led by team principal Ross Brawn and chief executive Nick Fry, and entered the 2009 season as Brawn GP.
 The team retained Jenson Button and Rubens Barrichello as drivers, with engines supplied by Mercedes.
 Honda stated it would continue to provide financial support during the team's first year, and the Virgin Group who were linked to purchasing the team, would sponsor the cars throughout the season.
-Brawn won the overall title in what was its only season before another identity change.
+Brawn won the overall title in what was its only season before it was then bought out by Mercedes to become their works team from 2010 onwards.